 If you want elevated earnings year round, you might also consider the Chase Freedom Unlimited, which earns 1.5 percent cash back on everything.
 It’s a Visa card, so it’s accepted at all three major warehouse club chains in the U.S.: BJ’s, Costco and Sam’s Club.

 Discover it: For Q4 2016, you can get 5 percent back on Sam’s Club purchases (for up to $1,500 in purchases in the quarter, combined with other purchases in Q4’s bonus categories).
+Nov.
+2016 Update: Discover has announced its categories for Q1 2017.
+Included are wholesale clubs — not just Sam’s Club.

 Sam’s Club card (MasterCard): The only reason you’d use this card at Sam’s Club is if you are buying gas — you get 5 percent back at U.S. gas stations, including at Sam’s, for up to $6,000 in gas purchases per year.
 There’s no bonus category for other Sam’s Club purchases.
 However, the card has other bonus categories, including 3 percent back on dining and travel.